Session Replay: What It Is & How to Use It Effectively

 Understanding how session replay works

-Every time a user interacts with your website, it’s considered an “event.”
+Every time a user interacts with your website, it’s considered an “.”
 These events are maintained in a very detailed log.
 It’s basically the equivalent of storing every action a user takes on a website in a journal or diary.

 Along with these events, the actual structure of the website is also stored in this log.
 When any action is taken on your website, the log captures both the event that occurs and the structural website changes that happen.
 A session replay reconstructs everything stored in this log, producing a video of the user’s experience, so you can see what your users see.